 In her free time, Kerri loves taking her two German shepherds, Jackson and Delilah, out for hikes.
 She also runs marathons and loves to travel.

 About Columbus Dog Trainer Terry Cook

-Terry Cook is a world-renowned dog trainer who dedicated his life to developing positive dog obedience training methods that are safe and effective, helping to reduce unwanted behavioral issues and create a strong bond between dog and owner.
+Terry Cook is a world-renowned dog trainer who dedicated his life to developing positive experience dog obedience training methods that are safe and effective, helping to reduce unwanted behavioral issues while creating strong bonds between dog and owner.
 Importantly, Terry Cook’s e-collar method produces consistent results regardless of a dog’s age, breed, or disposition.

 In late 2021, Terry Cook partnered with three new owners, Emily Saving, Beth Britt, and Nikki Cupp. to combine the best of both worlds to offer the best dog training in Columbus, Ohio.
 Terry’s safe and effective dog training techniques are now delivered from operational executives with the highest standards for delivering our products – including standards for kennel care, customer communication, and customer education and satisfaction.